socperez/100-days-of-code/log.md

 ### Day 15: Monday, July 31, 2017

 **Today's Progress**: Got it!
 Got the data at least.
 Now to work through the structure and styling of the site.
 And add the link functionality to convert temperature units.
-UPDATE:
+UPDATE: It's finished!

 **Link to work**
 [Weather App](https://codepen.io/socperez/full/gxPPeb/)